Vive la France: Les Bleus advance to World Cup final

 Up in the corporate seats, president Macron reacted to the goal by shaking the hand of King Philippe of Belgium as FIFA president Gianni Infantino watched on between them.

-Yet while Hazard — Belgium's captain — faded after a strong opening 30 minutes, Mbappe was a constant threat.
-His first touch was after 10 seconds and, after receiving the ball on the right wing, he sped past Jan Vertonghen and then Mousa Dembele on a thrilling run.
+Yet while Hazard Belgium's captain faded after a strong opening 30 minutes, Mbappe was a constant threat.
+His first touch was after 10 seconds and, after receiving the ball on the right wing, he sped past Jan Vertonghen and then Mousa Dembele in a thrilling run.

 IN THE STANDS